obophenotype/cell-ontology/README.md

 Diehl,A.D., Meehan,T.F., Bradford,Y.M., Brush,M.H., Dahdul,W.M., Dougall,D.S., He,Y., Osumi-Sutherland,D., Ruttenberg,A., Sarntivijai,S., et al. (2016) The Cell Ontology 2016: enhanced content, modularization, and ontology interoperability.
 J. Biomed.
 Semantics, 7, 44.

+## GitHub Actions Triggers

+To trigger an automated human readable diff, add the following tag to a comment in your pull request: #gogoeditdiff

 ## Applications

 CL is used in a number of applications including: